 Participants will further:

-In the second week, we practise using in-depth skills such as:
+In the second week, we practice using in-depth skills such as:

 All final project work is subject to group critiques.
 In doing so, we can ensures that your final project is clear, concise, and will achieve maximum impact.